Articles

 Additionally, it's important to understand what a company is doing with its shares.
 If a company is continuously issuing shares, then you as an investor will get diluted and the earnings per share will contract.
 Conversely it's positive when a company is doing buy-backs, as this will increase your share of the pie.

-A Practical Guide to Analyzing Any Stock (With Examples) Image 24
+A Practical Guide to Analyze Any Stock (With Examples) Image 24

 Apple's Share Buybacks in action

-A Practical Guide to Analyzing Any Stock (With Examples) Image 25
+A Practical Guide to Analyze Any Stock (With Examples) Image 25

 Cloudflare (NET) issuing stock over time

-A Practical Guide to Analyzing Any Stock (With Examples) Image 26
+A Practical Guide to Analyze Any Stock (With Examples) Image 26

 Nvidia -- Not a stock issuance but a 1:10 stock split